tvswathi/JS-Fundamentals/README.md

 1. Addition of variables, Concatination of variables,ppending string type with variable  and displaying result in JS
 2. Increment and decrement operations in JS.
-3. Nan(not an integer): Checking the result in Nan in JS.
+3. Nan(not an number): Checking the result in Nan in JS.